witrioktafiani/Sentiment-Analysis/README.md

 # **Sentiment Analysis**

-This section will discuss one of the applications of NLP (natural language processing), namely sentiment analysis.
+This section will discuss one of the applications of NLP (Natural Language Processing), namely sentiment analysis.